 Peggy McIntosh, author of “White Privilege: Unpacking the Invisible Knapsack,” defines white privilege as “unearned assets” about which most white people are unaware.

 A Wiki is a collaboratively-created web of interlinked pages with edit privileges for all participants.
-It is a piece of server software that allows users to freely create and edit Web page content using any Web browser.
-Wiki supports hyperlinks and has a simple text syntax for creating new pages and crosslinks between internal pages on the fly.
+It is a piece of server software that allows users to freely create and edit web page content from their web browser.
+Wiki supports hyperlinks and has a simple text syntax for creating new pages and links between internal pages on the fly.
 Wiki is unusual among group communication mechanisms in that it allows the organization of contributions to be edited in addition to the content itself.

 Wireless Keypads are used by participants in face-to-face meetings to get quick, individual responses to questions.
 During the course of the meeting, a question or statement is posed to the participants, along with a set of response choices, all of which is projected onto a large screen.
 Each participant presses the number on their keypad that corresponds to their opinion.
 A graph of the results is then projected before the group for all to see.
 Wireless keypads have been used in large-group deliberations by groups like AmericaSpeaks, in part as a way to make each of the small tables feel more connected to the larger group.